 Symptoms that may appear in a child with a concussion include: Listlessness or tiring easilyIrritability or crankiness

 Eating or sleeping patternsPlayBehaviorSchool performanceLack of interest in favorite toys or activitiesLoss of new skills, such as toilet trainingLoss of balance, unsteady walking

 The doctor will ask you about your symptoms and how the injury occurred.
 The doctor may also ask others who witnessed the accident to describe what happened and how you reacted.
 A physical exam will be done.
 It will often include brief tests for strength, sensation, balance, reflexes, and memory.

-If your doctor suspects a different type of head injury, you may have a: CT scan
+If your doctor suspects a different type of head injury, you may have pictures taken of structures inside your head

 The goal of treatment is to allow the brain to heal.
 The brain can heal on its own with rest and avoiding activities that may be harmful while it heals.

 You brain will need full rest.
 This means avoiding physical activities and decreasing mentally demanding tasks.
 At first you will need to avoid all activities that need concentration like work or schoolwork.
 For children this also includes video games, watching television, computer activities, or texting.

 Your doctor will ask you to gradually add in mental and physical activities once your initial symptoms are gone at rest.
 Your doctor will assess your symptoms, balance, cognition and tolerance to your current activity at each stage of recovery.
 The doctor will use this information to know if you will need further rest or if you are ready to progress to the next step.